mattmcd/WrapperGen/README.md

 Initial iteration only supports C functions returning scalar double and having arguments (all scalars, all arrays, single length argument).

+_Update 20130421_: New version using ANTLR4.
+See CFunction.g4,
+WrapperGenV4.java and CFunctionWalker.java.
+Much simpler than the ANTLR3
+version due to not needing a separate tree grammar.

 Dependencies
 ============
 [ANTLRWorks](http://www.antlr.org/works/index.html) must be on the Java